christina-hyman/portfolio/README.md

 ### Factors Determining Airline Passenger Satisfaction using Google Cloud Platform
 **April 2023 – May 2023**
+* Analyzed the "Airline Passenger Satisfaction" datasets from Kaggle using Google Cloud Platform (GCP) to identify factors influencing passenger satisfaction
-* Stored a file of 129880 survey responses into a bucket on Google Cloud Storage, queried the file using SQL Workspace in Google Cloud Platform (GCP), and loaded the data onto Google Colab using BigQuery API for data analysis and visualization
+* Uploaded and managed 129,880 survey responses in Google Cloud Storage, combined train and test datasets with SQL queries in BigQuery, and loaded data into Google Colab via the BigQuery API
+* Visualized insights and relationships between factors in Google Colab using Matplotlib and Seaborn libraries
-* Performed feature selection and transformation to determine attributes that have a greater impact on airline satisfaction
+* Performed feature selection and transformation using Python's scikit-learn and determined key attributes on airine satisfaction, which are Seat Comfort, Inflight Entertainment, and On-Board Service

-### Predictive Analysis for Diabetes Diagnosis
-**April 2023 – May 2023**
-* Collaborated as a team of three using Jupyter Notebook (Python) and Machine Learning algorithms including Naïve Bayes, Logistic Regression, SVM, and Decision Trees to predict whether someone has diabetes
-* Achieved an accuracy of 95.13% and F-Score of 75.13% from the Logistic Regression model

 ## WORK EXPERIENCE
 ### Pace University Learning Center	| Pleasantville, NY
 Tutor – Algebra, Trigonometry, Pre-Calculus, Calculus 1 & 2, Statistics
 **February 2018 – December 2020**
 * Interact with students to create an impact on their knowledge in mathematics with easy to understand terms
-* Differentiated instruction with analytical thinking and problem-solving skills to facilitate learning of mathematical concepts
+* Facilitated learning of mathematical concepts by incorporating analytical thinking and problem-solving skill